bektas-sari/mind_map_generator/README.md

-# Mind Map Generator
+# Mind Map Generator (Flutter APP)

 Mind Map Generator is a Flutter app that helps you visually organize ideas using draggable nodes and dynamic connections.
 Designed for brainstorming, note-taking, and memory techniques, the app supports smooth zooming and panning for flexible map creation.

 ## ✨ Features